Geology and Geophysics (GG)

 GG 420 Beaches, Reefs, and Climate Change (3) Global and local aspects of climate change and paleoclimate; beach and reef processes and response to climate change; management of coastal environments; field study local sites.
 Repeatable one time.
-Pre: 309 or consent.
+Junior standing or higher, or consent.
 DP

 GG 423 Marine Geology (3) Sediments, structure, geophysics, geochemistry, history of ocean basins and margins.
 Pre: 200 and 302 or consent.
 (Cross-listed as OCN 423) DP